 When you’re craving something easy and satisfying, this deviled egg salad recipe hits the spot because it’s hearty, versatile and comes together quick.
-Anticipate an easy egg peel using my fuss free method!
-This this recipe for deviled eggs salad is vegetarian and easily gluten free.
-For a chickpea version of this recipe, check out my popular Smashed Chickpea Salad!
+Anticipate an easy egg peel using my fuss-free method!
+This this recipe for deviled egg salad is vegetarian and easily gluten-free.
+For a chickpea version of this recipe, check out this popular reader favorite Smashed Chickpea Salad!

 - Easy egg peeling – no more moon cratered hard cooked eggs

 - Low Carb

 - Whole Eggs

 - Mayonnaise – use your favorite.
 I like Vegenaise.